ccaballeroh/InferenciaCausal_A22/notes/contents/Additional Resources.md

 ## Statistical Rethinking 2022

 Introduction to Bayesian statistics by [Prof. Richard McElreath](https://xcelab.net/rm/) with heavy use of causality and causal diagrams.
 It's based in his book with the [same name](http://xcelab.net/rm/statistical-rethinking/).
-It uses R and Stan (a Probabilistic Programing Language) but there are ports to Python and Julia.
+It uses R and Stan (a Probabilistic Programming Language) but there are ports to Python and Julia.

 https://www.youtube.com/playlist?list=PLDcUM9US4XdMROZ57-OIRtIK0aOynbgZN